simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 - Chat with others in-game, on the [Official Discord](https://discord.com/invite/rRbqqRz), and [UFO Discord](https://discord.gg/vwcUJx8HHP)
 - You can do some future planning (making spreadsheets)
 - You can do some market research and see if trading between CXs (Commodity Exchanges) would net you profit
-- You can look at Local Markets and the CX Shipping market to see if anything is worthwhile for you to do (Requires PRO)
+- You can look at Local Markets and the CX Shipping market to see if anything is worthwhile for you to do (requires Basic)

 #### Why does my production line show as halted?